Max Muncy Player Props: Dodgers vs. Rockies

 Max Muncy At The Plate

-- Muncy has driven in a run in 26 games this year (42.6%), including eight games with more than one RBI (13.1%).
-He has also driven home three or more of his team's runs in five contests.
+- Muncy has driven in a run in 26 games this year (41.9%), including eight games with more than one RBI (12.9%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.